 Like a chorus the whole world perceives a sudden threat from an invisible virus but not the visibly vile changes leading to it and what follows thereafter.
 We hear something but see something else.
 We are to wear mask, but blindfolded too?
 There’s inclusion that excludes, unity that separates, freedom that cancels, social justice that sides, science doctored, equality that classifies, numbers that don’t add up, parents that sell children, children that stab parents, neighbors that tell, aborted live babies twice killed.
 So I wonder, which is more dangerous, virus or vile people?

 In crisis time, is it wiser to examine and self-reflect, or to rush and foment it into a struggle?
 Does a fisherman expect to find fish in turbulent waters?
-Surely more disturbances breed angry and mean people; stokes fear and mental illness.
+Surely more disturbances breed angry and mean people; stoke fear and mental illness.
 Quite the opposite of the benevolence, prudence, peace and strength we hope for.
 When elephants fight, the ants are trampled.
 What happened to the educated, enlightened humanity?
 Aren’t we told we are evolving?
 What happened to empathy?

-If we are still thinking that the end justifies the means, that the heart of the matter is beyond the heart and not the heart itself, we do not reap what we sow in the heart and we can invent our own reality without changing the heart, then we have not seen enough.
+If we are still thinking that the end justifies the means, that the heart of the matter is beyond the heart and not the heart itself, that we do not reap what we sow in the heart and we can invent our own reality without changing the heart, then we have not seen enough.
 Let’s open our eyes.

-Ironically, it takes an invisible virus to remind us of the obvious, that evil exists though hidden, human reactions to crisis show it; while death attends us all, it creeps up to us in unexpected ways.
+Ironically, it takes an invisible virus to remind us of the obvious, that evil exists though hidden, human reactions to crises show it.
+While death attends us all, it creeps up to us in unexpected ways.
 And the work we do is never enough to prepare us for it.
 We can only see so much of what is ahead and extend so much of what we have.
 Our hard earned sense of independence and self-sufficiency quickly blow up in our faces.
-Moreover, when the desire to thrive means to compete, cheat, take, kill or be taken and killed, then humans have spoken through Cain: am I my brother’s keeper?
+Moreover, when the desire to thrive means to compete, cheat, take, kill or be taken and killed, then humans have spoken through Cain again: am I my brother’s keeper?
 Humanism and materialism may remove God and spiritual priorities, but they end up turning people against one another.
 Probably the weakest part of these underpinnings of our society is the mistaken notion of who we really are, the man reflected in the mirror.
 Without truth, the combination of power and desire blinds.
 It is very destructive.
 Unless God intervenes, no one will make it, including Cain.
 But God did.

 Who is God?
 To use the law of entropy in physics, the material world is diminishing.
 Unless a greater outside delivering (GOD) force is applied, such as care and protection, entropy continues to its end.
 But the help cannot be just any outside force.
 It has to be one needing no outside help but is self-sufficient without limits.
 Only God can do so.
 You might say that is too wonderful it can’t be true.
 But that is why He is called God and not human nor monster.